Texas A&M Veterinary Medicine Program Receives Full Re-Accreditation By AVMA Council On Education

 Texas A&M veterinary students spend their fourth year completing externships and clinical rotations, the majority of which take place in the Texas A&M Veterinary Medical Teaching Hospital (VMTH).

-The Texas A&M University School of Veterinary Medicine & Biomedical Sciences (VMBS) has again received full accreditation for the next seven years by the American Veterinary Medical Association (AVMA) Council on Education (COE).
+The Texas A&M University College of Veterinary Medicine & Biomedical Sciences (VMBS) has again received full accreditation for the next seven years by the American Veterinary Medical Association (AVMA) Council on Education (COE).
 Dr. John R. August, the Carl B. King Dean of Veterinary Medicine, announced the accreditation to the school on Dec.
 20.

 The AVMA COE is recognized by the United States Department of Education and the Council for Higher Education Accreditation and is responsible for accrediting programs that offer a professional Doctor of Veterinary Medicine (DVM) degree in the United States, Canada, and other nations.
 It is recognized internationally as the benchmark for quality in veterinary medical education.